davidemerson/nnix.com/content/projects/2023-12-tree-farm-home.md

 +++
 title = "emerson.farm"
 slug = "cabin"
-date = 2024-11-11
+date = 2024-12-10
 description = "plans for a ridgetop woods home."
 [extra]
   toc = true
 +++

 # overview
-Were one to have a woodland, one might need a cabin.
+Were one to own a wood, one might need a cabin.
 Feel free to steal my design if you'd like.

 # concept
 The site is a ridgetop on a tree farm in a very remote location.
 This will be sporadically occupied, so a lot of the design is dedicated to low maintenance and low probability of damage from the elements when unattended.